adam4321/weather-app/README.md

 # weather-app

-Local weather web app that is based on calling the open weather API.
+Local weather web application that is built with valilla JavaScript and uses the Open Weather API to return the current weather.
+If Geolocation works then it doesn't ask the user for their location.